Practical Issues to Consider in Nursing Home Ministry

 14) Do not confront the resident with your questions about their dementia.
 If necessary, ask the professional care-giver on staff about a specific resident’s lucidness.
 Most importantly, personally get to know their level of awareness through a relationship based on your patience and understanding.

 15) Some LTC residents will not remember being told previously about significant events or facts.
 Their reaction to “old” information will often be as though they are hearing it for the first time.
 For example, grief over the news that a loved one has passed away may be equally intense each time the news is discussed.
 Therefore, in such cases, do not lie to them but focus on helping them deal with their FEELINGS AT THE PRESENT TIME rather than being sure they have all the information exactly right.
 This is called Validation Therapy.
-For more on Validation Therapy, we refer you to these websites:
+For more on Validation Therapy, we refer you to this website:

 16) Speak to each facility resident by name, making a point to know how each resident wants to be addressed (i.e. , Mr. / Mrs. / Dr. / Rev. / etc.).